-- · Jean-Pierre Sommadossi, Ph.D., Chairman and Chief Executive Officer; - · Andrea Corcoran, Chief Financial Officer and Executive Vice President, Legal; and - · Daniel Geffken, former Interim Chief Financial Officer.
+- · Jean-Pierre Sommadossi, Ph.D., Chairman and Chief Executive Officer; - · Andrea Corcoran, Executive Vice President, Legal; and - Daniel Geffken, Interim Chief Financial Officer.

-Mr. Geffken resigned his position as our Interim Chief Financial Officer in October 2020, and was succeeded by Ms. Corcoran.
 This discussion may contain forward-looking statements that are based on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we adopt following the completion of this offering may differ materially from the currently planned programs summarized in this discussion.